 Omar and Karen already have their sights set on next year and expanding the garden.
 During our visit they shared their vision of rearranging the garden boxes to get in a few more rows of plots and of incorporating hydroponic lettuce on a perimeter fence as well as using the fence space to provide other helpful information.
 They are also hard at work arranging for local master gardeners and local college agriculture professors to come to the garden to provide workshops so people can learn gardening techniques and proper garden maintenance.

 It is amazing to see how a small grant can transform what was once a gravel lot into something that is exponentially giving back to the community and it is all because of two proactive Rosemont Park District employees.
 This is a classic story of how one small park and recreation department is making a huge impact in improving quality of life – from health and wellness to conservation to social equity– this garden has it all.

 If you have a community garden, what are some of the ways your garden has helped to improve the community?
 Did you have to overcome any challenges or renovations of space to install your garden?
 What is something surprising you have learned from having a community garden?

-If you are interested in learning more about community gardens, you can access the NRPA’s community gardening handbook and case studies/best practices guide.
-In addition, you can access more information about the Grow Your Park Grant from NRPA and the Darden Foundation and the communities involved.
+If you are interested in learning more about community gardens, you can access the NRPA’s community gardening handbook, case studies/best practices guide, and access more information about the Grow Your Park Grant from NRPA and the Darden Foundation and the communities involved.